-RIE Parenting – What It Is, It’s Pros & Cons
+RIE Parenting: What It Is, How It Works, Pros & Cons

 Parenting is not an easy task.
 If you’re a new parent, you know what we are talking about.
-There’s a LOT that goes into raising kids, and that involves sleepless nights too!
+There’s a LOT that goes into raising kids, and it involves sleepless nights, too!
 The initial years are the hardest, and while changing diapers, cleaning the mess, putting the baby to sleep, and handling the tantrums, most parents don’t even know what kind of parenting approach they are following, and if there is a certain approach that might work better with their child.
+Whether you have a needy newborn or a testy toddler, and you are looking for a new parenting approach that could help you sail through parenting, we suggest giving RIE parenting a chance.
+Who knows, you might find it suitable?

 What Is RIE Parenting?

 RIE stands for ‘Resources for Infant Educarers’.
 RIE (pronounced as “rye”) parenting is the parenting method that encourages parents to treat their child as an individual and pay attention to their emotional and cognitive needs.
 The RIE philosophy for parenting was founded by Magda Gerber, an early childhood educator.
-While traveling from Los Angeles to Hungary, she learned that kids learned best when they are given a safe, relaxed, and emotionally connected environment.
-Once it grew in popularity during the 21st century, this system of parenting was adopted by many Early Head Start Programs.
+While travelling from Los Angeles to Hungary, she learned that kids learned best when they are given a safe, relaxed, and emotionally connected environment (1).
+The whole principle of RIE parenting is based on giving respect to children; for instance, not picking a baby up without telling them prior, talking directly to them and not over them, and giving them time to give a response (2).

 How Does It Work?